sapegin/washingcode-book/manuscript/Avoid_loops.md

 ### Avoid loops

 Traditional loops, like `for` or `while`, are too low-level for common tasks.
 They are verbose and prone to [off-by-one errors](https://en.wikipedia.org/wiki/Off-by-one_error).
-You have to manage the index variable yourself, and I always make typos with `lenght`.
-They don’t have any particular semantic value beyond telling you that some operation is probably repeated.
+We have to manage the index variable ourselves, and I always make typos with `lenght`.
+They don’t have any particular semantic value beyond telling us that some operation is probably repeated.

 #### Replacing loops with array methods